pinely-international/tama/docs/docs/demos/view-transitions-demo.md

 }
 ```

 > Tip: You can mix and match multiple handlers.
-Proton keeps running them in sequence and only resolves `setAsync` when every handler finishes.
+Tama keeps running them in sequence and only resolves `setAsync` when every handler finishes.